zJohnWick/CLEANFOX-CONFIG/README.md

 4) Move the `user.js` file into the folder.
 5) Done.

-## Difference with the Betterfox Config.
+## Difference with Betterfox Config.
-* Changed/Added a few things in Betterfox.
+* Changed a few things in Betterfox.

 | Fox Type | Line # | Description | Status |
 | :---: | :---: | :---: | :---: |